memphis-iis/mofacts/docs/DEPLOYING.md

 ## Deployment

-Deploying MoFaCTs should be done the same as any other meteor application.
+You should deploy MoFaCTs just like any other meteor application.
 First you should bundle the application and copy that bundle to the server where you will be deploying.
 In the past you would do this with the bundle command.
-However, newer versions of Meteor now use the build command:
+Newer versions of Meteor now use the build command:

 ````
 $ cd mofacts/mofacts